 Civil unrest/political tension

-You should avoid demonstrations and public gatherings as they may turn violent.
+Australians should avoid locations where demonstrations and large public gatherings are evident, as even peaceful protests may become violent.

 The rate of crime is increasing in Ukraine.
 Robbery, pickpocketing and bag snatching occur regularly particularly on public transport, at crowded markets, in popular tourist areas and in bars and nightclubs.
 Drink spiking, with the intention of robbing the victim while incapacitated, has been reported.
 Street scams are common.
-One such scam involves the perpetrator dropping a wallet on the ground to engage and distract a victim before robbing them.
 Criminals are known to target foreigners.

-Some Australian citizens have been defrauded by bogus internet friendship, dating and marriage schemes purportedly operating from Ukraine.
-These large-scale, well-organised scams typically result from connections made through internet dating schemes or chat rooms.
-Once a virtual relationship develops, the Australian citizen is asked by their friend or prospective marriage partner to send money to enable travel to Australia.
-Once the money has been received, the relationship is usually terminated and any chance of recovering the funds is highly unlikely.
+Some Australians have been defrauded by bogus internet friendship, dating and marriage schemes operating in Ukraine.
+These scams typically result from connections made through internet dating schemes or chat rooms.
+Once a virtual friendship develops, the Australian may be asked by their friend or prospective marriage partner to send money to enable travel to Australia or to pay rent or other living costs for their friend/fiancÚ.
+In some cases the relationship is terminated, with very little chance that any funds can be recovered.

 Money and valuables